 Directory in which the smapd server creates temporary files during content scanning.
 Do not include a trailing slash (/) character.
 Ensure that this directory has the same owner and permission as the mail spool directory (as set by the directory attribute) that smapd server uses.
-See "directory (gui, info-gw, smap and smapd only)" on page 59.
+See "directory" on page 60.